fredmutisya/batch_processing_pipeline_apachespark_iubh/README.md

 # Project Docker Images

 This project consists of six Docker images for hadoop, ambari, mysql,tensorflow and custom built images named spark_preprocessing_image and machine_learning_image.
-This README file provides instructions on how to access and use these Docker images for the project.
 Follow the steps below to get started:

 ### Prerequisites